s41742/sabrina.xu.portfolio.github.io/README.md

   Data were collected through structured, face-to-face interviews covering mental health, internet use, personality traits, and relationships.

 - **Analysis Method**:
-  Multiple regression was used to analyze the simultaneous effects of emotional stability, internet use, and academic performance on relationship satisfaction.
+  I examined how emotional stability, internet use, and academic performance together influence satisfaction in adolescent relationships.
+This was achieved using multiple regression, which allowed me to account for the combined effects of these factors.

 ### Findings
 ![Description of Image 2](./assets/Screenshot%202024-12-03%20at%206.57.46%20PM.png)